Hattie King Reavis: Career

 As early as 1921, Reavis was recorded in songs for Harry Pace's Black Swan Records.
 Florence Cole Talbert, Antoinette Garnes, Kemper Herreld, and Reavis were selected by Pace for his "Red Label" series.
 In 1922, advertisements in The Crisis confirmed the label had released in April her recording of There Is a Green Hill Far Away / I'm So Glad Trouble Don't Last Always.
 She also sang an arrangement by R. Nathaniel Dett for Black Swan of I'm So Glad in 1923.
 That year she played the principal role in The Sheik of Harlem (1923), opposite Irvin C. Miller.
 The show was a musical production held at Harlem's Lafayette Theatre.
 Theophilus Lewis, known for his disdain for Harlem productions, gave a good review, praising Reavis for her rendition of It Don't Pay to Love a Northern Man in from the South.
 In the production, together with Alonzo Fenderson, she sang Just the Man We Can't Forget in tribute to the deceased president Warren G. Harding.
 It was well received by audiences.

 Throughout 1924, Reavis worked the recital circuit, singing at churches in New York, North Carolina and Virginia.
 She received a favorable review for her role in the 1925 production Chocolate Dandies, before returning to Europe in December.
-She performed in the revue Black People produced by Louis Douglas in Berlin and Zurich in 1926.
+She performed in the revue Black People produced by Louis Douglas in Berlin and Zürich in 1926.
 She then performed in the Creole Review, touring Norway, Sweden, Russia, Italy, Egypt, Turkey, Greece, and then back through France, Belgium and Germany.
-She was accompanied by Amanda Ida Aldridge, daughter of Ira Aldridge, in London in 1928 in a version of one of Reavis's own songs.
+She was accompanied by Amanda Ira Aldridge, daughter of Ira Aldridge, in London in 1928 in a version of one of Reavis's own songs.
 In April 1930, she returned from Gibraltar to the U.S.